python/cpython/Doc/library/io.rst

 ^^^^^^^^^^^^^^^^^

 It is also possible to use a :class:`str` or :class:`bytes`-like object as a file for both reading and writing.
-For strings :class:`StringIO` can be used like a file opened in text mode, and :class:`BytesIO` can be used like a file opened in binary mode.
+For strings :class:`StringIO` can be used like a file opened in text mode.  :class:`BytesIO` can be used like a file opened in binary mode.
 Both provide full read-write capabilities with random access.

 .. seealso::

    :mod:`sys`
        contains the standard IO streams: :data:`sys.stdin`, :data:`sys.stdout`, and :data:`sys.stderr`.